sakirma/LetsGo-CSV/README.md

 Will add or substract some random value to these readings.
 If an option is given to the program, then it will create incorrect readings.

+#### Unit testing

+TODO (Will use random with a seed)

+### Reading the Input

+Since I am able to generate a CSV file, I will read this and convert it into usage using the following algorithm: <br>
+`usage = reading * (i + 1) - reading * i`

+This will be done in an other module with multiple packages.

+* One package to read the CSV.
+* One package will convert the readings into usage.
+    * It will also check if it is valid.